Producing Missional Resources

 Fresh Expressions is a canary in the coal mine, alerting congregations to reevaluate what the Church is, where and when it can happen, and who can lead it.
 Church as we know it is inaccessible to most people.
 A fundamental premise of the movement is that Church can become accessible again by emerging in every nook and cranny where life already happens, including the space of real virtuality.
 Fresh Expressions is based in simplification, returning to basic scriptural principles, and a recovery of a “priesthood of all believers.”

 During a pandemic, we are forced to recognize the digital space as its own kind of new missional frontier.

-Links to my books and publications are available here.
-If you have questions, need a full list of my resources, or want to hire me to teach classes, produce articles, books, or scholarly publications, contact us here.
+Links to Michael’s books and publications are available here.
+If you have questions, need a full list of his resources, or want to hire him to teach classes, produce articles, books, or scholarly publications, contact us here.

 “Michael does not produce your typical ‘how to’ books written by an author whose core adventure ended years ago.
 Beck has ongoing ‘skin in the game’ and has reflected on his successes and struggles with reaching lost people and helping longtime Christians to embrace the future.
 His work is important and points a true way forward to help communities of faith to engage their neighbors with the Gospel.”

 -Dr. Brian D. Russell (Dean and Professor of Biblical Studies at Asbury Theological Seminary’s FL-Dunnam campus in Orlando, FL)

 “With rich metaphors grounded in Scriptural imagination, a focus on ‘the way’ rather than ‘models,’ and stories deeply rooted in years of pastoral experience, Beck helps his readers discover the why and how of grafting fresh expressions onto the rootstock of the inherited church.
 He produces important books for pastors, laity, district superintendents and conference staff including bishops who are reaching out for God’s new way.”